AMT Leif Ericson Galactic Cruiser and U.F.O Mystery Ship

 LE related Links

-Cozmo (M.D Curtiss) has made and sells a small scale resin ship that looks remarkably like the Leif Ericson.
+Cozmo (J.D Curtiss) has made and sells several add-on resin parts for the U.F.O Mystery ship or the Leif Ericson.

 Jaime Hood, the Art Director of Round 2 LLC writes a blog at Collector Model.